dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/smtpclient-activity-logging/_index.md

 ---
-title: SmtpClient Activity Logging
+title: Enable SMTP Activity Logging in .NET Using appsettings.json
+ArticleTitle: Set Up SMTP Client Activity Logging in .NET Core
 type: docs
 weight: 26
-url: /net/smtpclient-activity-logging/
+url: /net/enable-smtp-activity-logging/
 ---

 Activity logging is used for debugging, as well as for collecting and analyzing working information about the SMTP client.

-## **Enable Activity Logging using appsettings.json File**
+## **Enable Activity Logging**

+### **Use appsettings.json File to Enable Activity Logging**

 > **_NOTE:_** This option is preferred for .NET Core applications.